 - Copy-edit or 'correct' the paper.
 Tutors are there to teach students how to improve their writing, and not to 'fix' papers for students.

 - Correct grammar errors in a paper.
-Again, tutors can look for patterns and help teach students how to self-correct, but cannot go through and adjust the paper to be grammatically correct (i.e. switching tenses, subject-verb agreement, etc).
+Again, Tutors can look for patterns and help teach students how to self-correct, but cannot go through and adjust the paper to be grammatically correct (i.e. switching tenses, subject-verb agreement, etc).
+For a list of helpful grammar resources, click here.

 - Read papers longer than 10 pages.